 This year children have accessed:

 We have accessed funding from the Lincolnshire Diocese to build a multi-use games area on the field at Blyton.
-Work should be under way by Easter 2019.
+Work will be completed by the end of the academic year.

 The increase in funding through PE and sport premium has enabled BcL to have acquired the skills of Paul Johnson, a National Coach, to lead our PE sessions in school and coach staff to deliver high quality physical education.
 This is already having a significant impact.
 With the teaching of all aspects of physical education now being modelled to members of our team, throughout the school, we will have the capacity to sustain the quality of provision in the years ahead.